mateoo1/sharing-inspector/README.md

 * Status - the status of user account in AD
 * SamAccountName - Full path to the folder on local drive.

 **Include all subfolders** – this option makes you able to look in every subfolder of selected folders.
-Using this option will consume more time, as the program is drilling subfolders to the end.
+Using this option will consume more time, as the program is drilling subfolders to the end. <br /><br />

-It’s recommended to leave below options unchanged, unless you are 100% sure what you want to achive.
+It’s recommended to leave below options unchanged, unless you are 100% sure what you want to achive.<br />
-**Domain** – Info about detected domain name.
+**Domain** – Info about detected domain name.<br /><br />
 **Prefix** – it’s a domain prefix usually added to name of AD secutirty groups.
-The program is using this field to sanitize group name before querying domain about group members.
+The program is using this field to sanitize group name before querying domain about group members.<br />
-**Container** – the AD location which will be used for cheking groups membership and accounts status.
+**Container** – the AD location which will be used for cheking groups membership and accounts status.<br />

 **Additional information**